Artem007/reviewSec6/README.md

 # TODO REST API

 It is a simple todo API that was writen in Node.js using such technologies :
+*express
+*mongodb
+  *mongoose
+*mocha
+  *expect
+  *supertest

 ## Routes

 ### POST /todos